TUDelft-books/CSBB-textbook/book/Quarter1/Week1_3.md

 element such as what skills and interests your team has, and what you are enthusiastic about doing.

-Useful resource for self-study:
+Things to do:

--   TU Present - module on pitch presentations
+- TU Present - module on pitch presentations (see Brightspace, week 3)

-(TU Present: Brightspace modules on various aspects of developing and giving a presentation, created by ITAV.
-Modules can easily be integrated into a CSBB minor Brightspace environment.)
+ Create shared Mendeley reference library

+- Create a strategy of how you’re going to research your project, what will be necessary and your timelines.

+- Start narrowing your research question.

 ## Discussion Questions